John-Gee/HFRSteam/README.txt

 The outside dependencies are python itself, BeautifulSoup v4, DateUtil v2 and Requests v2.

-Please contact me for changes, bugs or pull requests.

 This software is released under the GNU GPLv3 license.

 Current issues:
-- The script does not currently support bundles.
 - The difflib automatic mapping can result in some false positives which have to be caught either right away, or manually later (which is becoming a major issue with around 1000 games...).
-Fixing this would be nice.
+Because of that it's disabled unless overriden by an opt.
-- It only supports English/USD so far, both on the backend and the webpage.
+- Only support of English/USD so far, both on the backend and the webpage.